AinsleyNealColina/Colina-2ECEA-PA4/README.md

 plt.show()
 `

-This code creates a Seaborn box plot that visualizes the distribution of average grades (Average) for each hometown (Hometown) in the DataFrame df, using a 10×6 figure size and adding a descriptive title.
+This code creates a Seaborn box plot that visualizes the distribution of average grades (Average) for each hometown (Hometown) in the DataFrame df, using a 10×6 figure size and adding a descriptive title.(With the help of matplotlib.pyplot and seaborn)

 <img width="481" height="311" alt="image" src="https://github.com/user-attachments/assets/4d868a53-82eb-413d-bb9f-3910dae12894" />